Slaydro19/New-final/password_manager_manual (1).md

 - **Security keys (e.g., YubiKey)** – Physical, ultra-secure
 - **Biometrics** – Face or fingerprint, good for convenience

-**Facial Recognition Tip:**
-Modern Face ID tech like Apple’s uses depth mapping and is secure.
-Others may be spoofed by photos—don’t rely on it alone.

 **How to Enable 2FA:**
 1. Log into account settings
 2. Find security/privacy settings